Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions

 \subsubsection{MPC-GCBF~\cite{ma2021feasibility}}

-In the formulation \eqref{eq:mpc-cbf}, the CBF constraints are imposed on multi-steps along the horizon, which increases the burden of complexity with a large horizon and the possibility of infeasibility also increases with more constraints.
-One way to suppress the complexity and enhance the feasibility is to apply an one-step CBF constraint, which is done by modifying the CBF constraint in \eqref{subeq:mpc-cbf-cbf} as follows,
+In the formulation \eqref{eq:mpc-cbf}, the CBF constraints are imposed on multi-steps along the horizon.
+This increases the computational complexity with a large horizon and the possibility of infeasibility also increases with more constraints.
+One way to suppress the computational complexity and enhance the feasibility is to apply a one-step CBF constraint, which is done by modifying the CBF constraint in \eqref{subeq:mpc-cbf-cbf} as follows,

 This approach is firstly shown in the MPC-GCBF formulation in \cite{ma2021feasibility}, and enhances the feasibility and reduces the computational time at the same time due to fewer constraints.
 This approach is also generalized with consideration over the high relative-degree constraint, where constraints in \eqref{subeq:mpc-cbf-cbf} are modified as constraints posed on two nonadjacent steps,